-Winter is coming, and I may not watch Game of Thrones but I do know that chilly mornings are already in full-swing here in Colorado.
-The hunt for gloves is on.
+Winter is coming, and I may not watch Game of Thrones but I do know that chilly mornings are already in full swing here in Colorado.

-They also aren’t especially wind resistant.
-These gloves are perfect for commuting via foot, bus, or car, but biking with them leaves a lot to be desired.
+With the North Face gloves, I can feel EVERYTHING if I pick up even the slightest amount of speed on my bike.
+It’s not great.
 Is it better than not wearing any gloves at all?
 Obviously, but I don’t go very fast on my bike and my hands are frozen by the time I get to work 20 minutes later.
-Anytime I pick up even the smallest amount of speed, I feel EVERYTHING.
-It’s not great.

 If you want to buy lightweight gloves for winter, but don’t want to buy these ones, here’s what I suggest you look for: